yimsea/rDnaTools/README.md

 rDnaTools is a python package of tools and pipelines for working with ribosomal DNA sequence data generated with the PacBio(R) SMRT sequencing. rDnaTools works by wrapping existing tools from microbial ecology, primarily the Mothur suite of utilities.
 Currently rDnaTools implements a single pipeline for the export, filtering, and cluster of 16S sequences.
-Future releases will include automated pipelines for other use-cases, as well as the capability for users to script their own pipelines for rDNA sequence analysis.

 Though primarily intended for use in analyzing 16S rDNA sequences, the same tools and approaches should apply equally well to 18S, 23S, or ITS